-As the VP of Engineering, Matt brings over 20 years of combined academic and industry experience to Lucidant Polymers.
+As the CEO and Co-Founder, Matt brings over 20 years of combined academic and industry experience to Lucidant Polymers.
 At Caliper Technologies, he developed microfluidic applications for drug discovery and biomolecular separations involving polymeric gels and custom electrophoretic systems.
 He developed controlled release drug delivery technologies with biodegradable polymers as complex emulsions and depo gels at Point Biomedical.
 He completed a Post Doc at Stanford in Bioengineering, a Ph.D. from Brown University in Biomedical Engineering, a BS in Chemical Engineering and is licensed in California as a Professional Engineer (PE).
 He has authored 14 papers and 3 patents in the fields of microfluidics, drug discovery and biomolecular analysis.

 John is the go-to-contact for all Lucidant customers.
 Formerly with Genelabs and Applied Biosystems, John has over 25 years experience as a research scientist and senior manager with several small and mid-sized life sciences companies.
 John has numerous publications in the fields of nucleic acid diagnostics and novel PCR applications, together with 8 issued US Patents in the fields of virology, DNA diagnostics, and nucleic acid sample preparation.